grantjenks/python-sortedcontainers/docs/development.rst

     Exiting after 0:00:00.846000

 If stress exits normally then it worked successfully.
-Some stress is run by tox and nose but the iteration count is limited at 1,000.
+Some stress is run by tox and pytest but the iteration count is limited at 1,000.
 More rigorous testing requires increasing the iteration count to millions.
 At that level, it's best to just let it run overnight.
 Stress testing will stop at the first failure.